gierdo/dotfiles/README.md

 # Guix

-I am slowly reordering my setup to be able to bootstrap it with guix.
+I am defining a bunch of stuff with guix to make it system independent.
 The shell/vim setup already is defined in a guix manifest, with fonts and other stuff in a custom guix channel (see `.config/guix/channels.scm`.